polotno-project/polotno-site/blog/2020-03-05-replace-colors-in-svg.md

 }
 ```

+Also take a look into https://www.npmjs.com/package/get-svg-colors-browser for that task.

 ## Replacing colors

-As soon as we have all colors used in the image, we show them in UI and ask a user to change these colors.
-All changed we will save in a special map object.
+As soon as we have all colors used in the image, we can show them in UI and ask a user to change these colors.
+All changes we will save in a special map object.

 ```js
 const replaceMap = {